 Ingredients for Cheese Topping:

-8 teaspoons Parmesan cheese
+8 teaspoons Parmesan cheese (for Paleo, leave off the cheese)

 1. To Prepare Zucchini Boats: Preheat oven to 400 degrees.
 Line a baking pan with foil.

 2. Place on baking sheet.
 Spray with olive oil spray.
-Sprinkle each with a little salt, pepper and garlic powder.
+Sprinkle each with a little salt, pepper, and garlic powder.
 Bake for 15-20 minutes until soft.

 3. To prepare the tomato topping: In a medium bowl, toss together all tomato topping ingredients except Parmesan cheese.
 Mix well.
 Refrigerate until ready to use.
 Stir well before stuffing the zucchini boats.

 4. When zucchini is baked, stuff each with about 2 tablespoons of tomato topping.
 Some will take a bit more.
 Drizzle balsamic mixture over each.
 Be sure to use all of it.
 You can go back to each and drizzle a little more.
 Sprinkle the top of each piece of zucchini with ½ teaspoon grated Parmesan cheese.
-Place back in oven and baked for 5 minutes.
+Place back in oven and bake for 5 minutes.

 5. Just like bruschetta, you’ll need to serve these on a little plate.
-They do fall a part a bit while eating them.
+They do fall apart a bit while eating them.
 So pop the fallen pieces right in your mouth!

 Makes 16 pieces (each serving 1, 2 zucchini bruschetta, see Skinny Facts below)